 The State's regulation under 7 AAC 130.229, Use of restrictive intervention, guides SDS' response to the providers' use of restrictive intervention, including as a subset restraints and seclusion.
-The State defines restrictive intervention to mean "an action or procedure that limits an individual's movement or access to other individuals, locations, or activities."
-Examples of restrictive interventions commonly used are: gait belts, bed rails, and doorknob safety covers.
+A comprehensive list of all restrictive interventions does not exist, but includes commonly used items such as gait belts, bed rails, and doorknob safety covers.

 SDS monitors the use of restrictive intervention, including restraints and seclusion, through Care Coordinator activities, Support Plan processing, Critical Incident Reporting management, complaints, and quality assurance reviews.
-In addition, providers are required to document, analyze, and take corrective action based on the analysis, at least each standard calendar quarter.
-All providers using restrictive interventions, including restraints, are required to report these evaluations and corrective actions taken when they renew their certification status and upon request of SDS.